The Consumer Report benchmark study has reached its eighth edition, providing valuable insights into Romanian consumer behaviour.

-In 2021 we notice an increase in brand loyalty in terms of overall shopping behavior, especially among families with kids.
+In 2021 we noticed an increase in brand loyalty in terms of overall shopping behaviour, especially among families with kids.
 Teens enjoy more the shopping experience from different stores, while single youth are more price sensitive than in 2020 (most probably due to the financial uncertainty and price increase).
-In 2021 Romanians from urban areas are more attentive to brand name and price than product's characteristics, no matter their life stage.
-However we notice a higher interest in special offers manifested by Families with kids.
+In 2021 Romanians from urban areas are more attentive to the brand name and price than the product’s characteristics, no matter their life stage.
+However, we notice a higher interest in special offers manifested by Families with kids.

 Also, 2021 seems to have been the year when people paid the most attention to the price of products.
-Families with children remain the most price-oriented and attentive to delivery terms when choosing an online retailer, while teenagers are most attracted to the site's reputation and special offers (as they most likely don't have a budget of their own yet).
+Families with children remain the most price-oriented and attentive to delivery terms when choosing an online retailer.
+At the same time, teenagers are most attracted to the site’s reputation and special offers (as they most likely don’t have a budget of their own yet).
 Even if the majority of Romanians from urban areas continue to use pay on delivery, we see a significant increase in website payments, especially among single youth.

 In terms of preferred products, clothing and footwear remain the most popular products bought online, especially among young single women.
 While single youth are the main shoppers for most product types, we see that teenagers are more interested in cosmetics/personal care products (especially teenage girls) and families with children for large home appliances (especially men).

 All segments continue to be guided by the need for something to happen, this year most visible among Teens, as they are also the most active.
 In 2021 the need of connection was replaced by the need to believe, being a statement of positivity and moving forward during the current context.
-Single Youth continues to desire control over thier lives, and wish for more in order to succed, while Families segments remian attached to their dear ones, being driven by the need of love.
+Single Youth continues to desire control over their lives and wish for more in order to succeed, while Families segments remain attached to their dear ones, being driven by the need of love.

 You can download the entire study from here: Starcom Consumer Report | Starcom Blog